DOI-USGS/geobipy/README.rst

 Compile the gatdaem1d shared library
 ------------------------------------
-Next, within the gatdaem1d folder, navigate to the makefiles folder modify the top part of the file "gatdaem1d_python.make" to the following
+Next, within the gatdaem1d folder, navigate to the makefiles folder and modify the top part of the file "gatdaem1d_python.make" to the following

 .. code:: bash